kyReid/contact-manager/README.md

 Processes for Object-Oriented Software Development - small group project

 Web application for storing and organizing contacts.
-Users can register a new account or login into their account to view their personal contacts.
+Users can register a new account or login to their account to view their personal contacts.

 ## Contributors